openshift/autoheal/README.md

 line options to configure the connection to the Kubernetes API and the log level.
 Use the `-h` option to get a complete list of these command line options.

-The `-kubeconfig` command line option is used to specify the location of the Kubernetes client configuration file.
+The `--kubeconfig` command line option is used to specify the location of the Kubernetes client configuration file.
 When running outside of a Kubernetes cluster the auto-heal service will use `$HOME/.kube/config` by default, the same used by the `kubectl` command.
 When running inside a Kubernetes cluster it will